Kajal Aggarwal filmography

-Kajal Aggarwal is an Indian actress who primarily appears in Telugu and Tamil films, alongside a few Hindi films.
+Kajal Aggarwal is an Indian actress who primarily appears in Telugu, Tamil and Hindi films.
 She made her debut with a minor role in the Hindi film Kyun!
 Ho Gaya Na...
 (2004).
-Aggarwal debuted in Telugu cinema with Lakshmi Kalyanam (2007), which was her first film as a lead actress but it was a box office failure.
-Her other Telugu film that year, Chandamama, became her first success.
+Aggarwal debuted in Telugu cinema with Lakshmi Kalyanam (2007), and was a box office failure.
+The year's other Telugu film, Chandamama, became a commercial success.
 Her first Tamil release Pazhani came the following year.

-The following year, she had four releases.
-One of them - S. S. Rajamouli's Telugu film Magadheera - became a major breakthrough for her, and earned her a Filmfare Award for Best Actress – Telugu nomination.
+The next year, she had four releases.
+One of them, S. S. Rajamouli's Telugu film Magadheera - became a major breakthrough for her, and earned her a Filmfare Award for Best Actress – Telugu nomination.
 Aggarwal's first release of 2010 was the romantic comedy Darling, which became a commercial success at the box office, and earned her another Filmfare nomination for Best Actress in Telugu.
-Her other two releases that year — the Tamil thriller Naan Mahaan Alla and another romantic comedy Brindavanam - were also successful, with the latter fetching her the CineMAA Award for Best Actress.
+Her other two releases of the year — the Tamil thriller Naan Mahaan Alla and the romantic comedy Brindavanam - were also successful, with the latter fetching her the CineMAA Award for Best Actress.
 In 2011, she appeared in Mr. Perfect, which earned her a third Filmfare nomination for Best Actress in Telugu.
-In the same year, she returned to Hindi cinema with Singham, a remake of the 2010 Tamil film Singam.
-For this, she received a Filmfare Award for Best Female Debut nomination.
+In the same year, she starred in the Hindi film Singham, a remake of the 2010 Tamil film Singam and she received a Filmfare Award for Best Female Debut nomination.
 Aggarwal's performance in AR Murugadoss' Thuppakki (2012) won her the CineMAA Award for Best Tamil Actress, and Govindudu Andarivadele (2014) earned her a fourth Filmfare nomination for Best Telugu Actress.
-She made her television debut with the Tamil-language web series Live Telecast (2021).
+She made her television debut with the Tamil-language streaming series Live Telecast (2021).